imjoehaines/flowder/README.md

 Flowder is a (really) simple fixture loader for PHP 5.6+, supporting SQLite and MySQL.

+**NB:** If you're looking to use Flowder in a project, you probably want to use an exisiting framework integration:

+- [Flowdception](https://github.com/imjoehaines/flowdception) — A Flowder Extension for Codception
+- Flowder PHPUnit — A Flowder test listener for PHPUnit (coming soon)

 ## Basic Concepts

 Flowder is built with three basic building blocks; Loaders, Truncators and Persisters.